How does Reddit's platform affect traditional journalism and news reporting?

 Q: What is Reddit?

-A: Reddit is a social media platform where users can submit, discuss, and vote on content across a wide range of topics.
+A: Reddit is a social media platform where users can submit content, engage in discussions, and vote on posts and comments.

 Q: What is citizen journalism?

-A: Citizen journalism refers to the act of non-professional individuals reporting news and information, often through social media platforms or personal blogs.
+A: Citizen journalism refers to the practice of non-professional individuals reporting news and sharing information, often through social media platforms.